LitlGroup5/Litl/README.md

 Stretch:

 * [ ] A screen to track when a task starts and ends - track duration, location and other metrics
+* [ ] User should be able to comment on Taks in Proposals/Offers
+* [ ] User should be able to chat with the creator of the offer